mkopsho/kopsho-cafe/index.md

     The design and implementation of our internal S3-like infrastructure leveraging Ceph.
     Development of a fault-tolerant Django application that managed, provisioned, and ordered all of our physical and virtual infrastructure.
     Implementation of MySQL database pools within the Mailchimp monolith application for more efficient scale and fault tolerance.
-* Select many different project management tools and techniques depending on the project type, including kanban-inspired work visualization, WIP limiting, and continuous improvement, pair programming, gantt-like visualizations of work sequencing and timelines, and scrumlike ceremonies and sprint planning.
+* Select many different project management tools and techniques depending on the project type, including kanban-inspired work visualization, WIP limiting, pair programming, gantt-like visualizations of work sequencing and timelines, and scrumlike ceremonies and sprint planning.
 * Create a lightweight project management processes to handle work ideation, ingress, visualization, project prioritization and sequencing, availability planning, execution, and retrospection.
 * Foster a community of practice centered around agile and lean concepts and activities, continuous process improvement, team facilitation, and workshopping.
 * Incorporate workshops to help teams experiment with their workflows and improve their processes.
 Topics included work visualization, productivity tools, just-in-time flow, getting from obstacles to outcomes, and prioritization techniques.
 * Embed in and coach multiple technical teams through continual agile improvements depending on their needs and desires.
-Teams include our Site Reliability team, our Systems Services team, and our Networking teams.
+Teams include our Site Reliability team, our Systems Services team, and our Networking team.

 **Manager, Systems Engineering**<br>
 **February 2015 - February 2016**